Tuition & Tuition Assistance Scholarships

 Seattle Preparatory School’s policy for determining assistance is based upon the belief that all those ethically and/or legally responsible for a child’s upbringing must participate in the process.
 This principle applies to all parents, including those who are separated or divorced.
 Because of this, Seattle Prep requires parents to submit a tuition scholarship application and the corresponding backup before their child’s file can be considered for assistance.
 In the case of separation or divorce, each parent should submit their backup documentation and application separately.
 Once all files are complete, they will be evaluated to determine an “ability to pay” per family.
 It is the parents’ responsibility to determine the amount each parent will contribute to tuition.
 Non-working parents may have minimum wage imputed if all children in the home are school aged.

 New applicants are notified as to the amount of assistance received at the time of acceptance to Seattle Prep.
-Currently, 22% of all students at Prep receive tuition scholarships.
+Currently, 28% of all students at Prep receive financial assistance.

 Seattle Prep Tuition and Work Grants

 Families are invited to apply via the link to the right for tuition assistance.
 Assistance is distributed in the form of direct tuition grants and/or work grants.
 Work grants enable students to defray the cost of their tuition by satisfactorily completing a job assignment after school at Seattle Prep, usually from 3:00-5:00PM on school days.
 Students are paid $15-$20 per hour depending on the task.
 Work grants are usually $1,000 grants and reimbursement checks are sent directly to parents on a quarterly basis.
 For work grant guidelines for the 2018-19 school year, click here.

 Each year Seattle Prep awards a small number of merit scholarships to incoming freshmen who have demonstrated excellence in academics, leadership, spirituality, and/or service in middle school.
 There is no separate application for these awards and students are notified of the award in their acceptance letter.